 The refund process of any credit balance to the student will be made within 45 days of the student's last day of attendance.
 Refund checks will be mailed to the student unless other arrangements are made in writing by the student at the time of withdrawal.

-Student tuition accounts that are not paid in full as per the allotted payment time frame will be turned over to the Ohio Attorney General’s office.
+Student accounts that are not paid in full after 30 days will be turned over to the Ohio Attorney General’s office.
 The Ohio Attorney General’s office serves as the chief collection agent for the Adult Career Center.
 The Attorney General’s Office charges a collection fee that will be passed on to the student debtor.
-When a student tuition account has been turned over The Attorney General’s Office payment from the debtor must be made directly to the Attorney General’s Office in the form of check, credit cards or the internet.
+When a student account has been turned over The Attorney General’s Office payment from the debtor must be made directly to the Attorney General’s Office in the form of check, credit cards or the internet.
 A debtor’s state tax refund, racino, lottery and the state’s unclaimed funds may be offset to obtain payment.

 Leave of Absence